My Favourite things about Newborn Photography.

 2. Witness all the joy the parents have

 Bringing a newborn into this world is a very special time in the parents lives… and I love that!
 When I see new parents, their babies are usually under two weeks old, so the joy of their new little bundle is still so fresh, even through sleep the deprivation!
 I get to hear all of the beautiful stories and some very interesting birth stories!
 Then when parents see their little bub all wrapped up and laying in adorable squishy poses and props, I can almost see their hearts melt and their eyes begin to well up!
 It's honestly such a magical moment!

 Being creative is what I am all about...I love mixing colours and different fabrics together with a prop to create a beautiful set up for baby.
 I endeavor to make every session different.
 To do this, I need to think outside of the square, use my imagination and creativity.
 The skys the limit when it comes to being creative however I like to compliment baby rather than overpower them with bright outfits or big headbands.
 Sweet and simple is how I like it.

 4. The challenges

 Yes, that's right you read that one correctly…I love the challenges that newborn photography presents.
 Every baby is so different, it means that I need to be open, flexible and ready to go with the flow.
 What works for some babies doesn't work for another.
-Some babies are a lot more active, some hate being wrapped, some have gas, some take forever to settle and some take ages to feed, while others may have a very strong startle reflex and are not overly happy being moved, and then there are the others don’t even wake up once during a session (the ones I call dream babies!).
+Some babies are a lot more active, some hate being wrapped, some have gas, some take forever to settle and some take ages to feed, while others may have a very strong startle reflex and are not overly happy being moved, and then there are the others don’t even wake up once during a session (the ones I call dream or unicorn babies!).
 It’s a constant balance of discerning the needs of each individual baby and trying to get the best from the photo shoot.
 While this can be really challenging, it’s also one of the most rewarding parts of newborn photography in my eyes!